Stomach Pain after Eating and Diarrhea: 7 causes, Gastroenterologist explains.

 4. Gallbladder-related diseases and bile acid diarrhea.

-The gallbladder and biliary system is an essential factor in chronic diarrhea and abdominal pain.
+The gallbladder and biliary system are essential to chronic diarrhea and abdominal pain.

 Various gall-bladder-related and bile-related diseases can lead to such symptoms.
 For example: